What if the video has no or low volume?

 3. update your applications

-4. Check internet signal and speed
+4. Check internet sPeed and bandwidth

 The quality of your playback experience is largely dependent on how your ISP (Internet Service Provider) or mobile provider connects to our video servers.
 Keep in mind that your overall Internet speed can vary depending on many factors, including but not limited to: time of day, other devices/ users utilizing your connection, and the strength of the signal provided by your ISP.